-45 - 50 centimetres in length and weighs approximately 830grams.
+The size of the Sulphur Crested Cockatoo is 45 - 50 centimetres in length and weighs approximately 830 grams.

-Sulphur-crested Cockatoos are found in a variety of timbered habitats and are common around human settlements.
-The birds stay in the same area all year round.
+Sulphur-Crested Cockatoos are found in a variety of timbered habitats and are common around human settlements.
+They stay in the same area all year round.